vpon-sdk/vpon-sdk.github.io/jp/web/web-native.jp.md

 ## Native Ad layouts {#layout}
 ---
-Vpon Mobile Web SDK provides three types of layouts for Native Ads.
+Vpon Mobile Web SDK provides three types of layouts with different components for Native Ads.
 You'll get a group of creatives depends on the parameter of `vpon_na_layout`.
 Embed `CSS` to your HTML to make these creatives more fit to your website!<br>

 Check [Native Ad Spec] for the specification of how to show Native Ad.